kubermatic/docs/content/kubermatic/v2.13/installation/install_kubermatic/_manual.en.md

    helm --service-account tiller --tiller-namespace kubermatic init
    ```

-Now you're ready to deploy Kubermatic and its charts.
+Now you're ready to deploy KKP and its charts.
 It's generally advisable to postpone installing the final `certs`
 chart until you acquired LoadBalancer IPs/hostnames and can update your DNS zone to point to your new installation.
 This
 ensures that the `cert-manager` can quickly acquire TLS certificates instead of running into DNS issues.

 {{% notice note %}}
-On your very first installation, you must install the Kubermatic chart with `kubermatic.checks.crd.disable=true`.
+On your very first installation, you must install the KKP chart with `kubermatic.checks.crd.disable=true`.
 This
-disables a check that was put in place for upgrading older Kubermatic versions to the current one.
+disables a check that was put in place for upgrading older KKP versions to the current one.
 {{% /notice %}}

 ```bash